 Building an Ecommerce Chatbot Prototype for Jem&fix

-I built a working ecommerce chatbot prototype for Jem&fix, a Danish hardware store chain, to explore how good a product-finding assistant could actually feel when grounded in real product data, real prices, and real store-level inventory.
+I built a working ecommerce chatbot prototype for Jem&fix, a Danish hardware store chain, to explore how good an AI shopping assistant could actually feel when grounded in real product data, real prices, and real store-level inventory.

-The short version: a customer can describe a project in plain Danish, like "I want to hang a baby swing in a beam", and the bot figures out what they actually need to do it.
-It recommends the right hook, tells them the price, how many are in stock at their store, and exactly which aisle and shelf to find it on.
+The short version: a customer can describe a project in plain Danish, like "I want to hang a baby swing in a beam".
+The assistant explains how to approach it, then recommends the right hook, tells them the price, how many are in stock at their store, and exactly which aisle and shelf to find it on.
+Instructions and products, in one answer.

 Here is how it works under the hood.